Predicting Non-contact Hamstring Injuries by Using Training Load Data and Machine Learning Models

 Acute and Chronic Rolling averages

 For each of the three training load metrics, Acute and Chronic metrics were calculated by using the exponential rolling averages.
-Alpha parameter was calculated by using 2 / (Days + 1) equation, whereas Acute training load was calculated by using 7 days exponential rolling average (alpha=0.25), and Chronic was calculated by using 28 days rolling average (alpha=0.069).
+The alpha parameter was calculated by using 2 / (Days + 1) equation, whereas Acute training load was calculated by using 7 days exponential rolling average (alpha=0.25), and Chronic was calculated by using 28 days rolling average (alpha=0.069).

 Acute to Chronic Ratio and Difference